PapersOfMathieuNls/phd-thesis/05_precinct.md

 We do so by checking the block’s beginning and ending (using { and }) in C for example.
 Then, we send these expanded changesets to TXL for block extraction and formalization.

 For each extracted block, we check if the current block overrides (replaces) a previous block (Line 4).
+A block is a piece of code that contains the opening and closing attributes of a code-block (i.e. `{` and `}` for Java) and is at least 5 lines long.
 In such a case, we delete the previous block as it does not represent the current version of the program anymore (Line 5).
 Also, we have an optional step in PRECINCT defined in Line 4.
 The compare_history is a condition to delete overridden blocks.